Beware of Hidden Holiday Costs

 SAM smart tip: If you choose to give gift cards, don’t overspend.
 Determine the total amount you can afford and divide it among the recipients.
 Even small denominations can say a big “thank you.”
 Baked goods are another inexpensive (and often appreciated) token of gratitude.

-According to the National Retail Federation, American shoppers will spend an average of $130 on gifts for themselves during the 2013 holiday season.
+When you’re out shopping for others, it can be tempting to pick a little something up for yourself, too.
 While seasonal discounts and sales may appear to be saving you money, those purchases can come back to haunt you once the credit card bill arrives.

 SAM smart tip: Make a thorough holiday shopping list including incidentals such as batteries, chargers, cases, shipping fees, and gift wrapping.
-If you have money left in your budget, withdraw that amount of cash and be selective in choosing what to buy yourself as a reward.
+If you have money left in your budget, withdraw that amount of cash and be selective in choosing what to buy yourself .

-Throwing a holiday party can cost big bucks, but so can being a guest (especially as your social calendar fills up).
+Throwing a party can multiply your holiday costs in a big way, but so can being a guest (especially as your social calendar fills up).
 Potluck and Secret Santa events ease the financial strain on hosts, but increase partygoers’ expenses.
-The added cost of babysitters, cab rides, and holiday attire may leave you feeling less than festive.
+The added cost of babysitters, cab rides and holiday attire may leave you feeling less than festive.

 SAM smart tip: Rather than buying individual wine bottles for host and hostess gifts, do your research at the wine shop and invest in a case.
 When assembling your holiday cheese plate, check your grocer’s deli for “odds and ends” cheeses, which often are inexpensive and allow for greater variety.